matan-aharonov/Audio-Visual-Speech-Enhancement/README.md

 Engineering Project

 ### Real-Time
-A folder contains real time speech enhancer files
+A folder contains real time speech enhancer files.
+* real_time_speech_enhancer -	The main file that runs the whole system in real time.
+In this file all work is done in parallel.
+* real_time_audio_io.py and real_time_video_io.py - writing and manipulating audio and video files in real-time.
+* real_time_network - neural network architecture with real-time code adjustments.
+* real_time_face_detection.py - detecting face and mouth regions in images using dlib library in real time.

 ### Pre-Processing and Neural Network Files (Offline Mode)
-* data_processor.py
-* dataset.py
+* data_processor.py - contain methods that are responsible for the audio and video pre-processing.
+* dataset.py - contains two classes that are responsible for processing audio and video data files from the computer in offline mode.
-* network.py
+* network.py - the neural network architecture.
-* speech_enhancer.py
+* speech_enhancer.py - The main file responsible for running the system in offline mode.

 ### Verification and Evaluation Files
 * speech_enhancement_evaluator.py (PESQ)